wrube/stock-analysis/README.md

 ## Installation
-Please download and add to your macro-enabled spreadsheet the *stock_analsis.bas* script located in this repository.
+Please download and add to your macro-enabled spreadsheet the `stock_analsis.vba` script located in this repository.

 ![install vba script](pictures/install%20module.png)